uthaipon/multi-criteria-dimensionality-reduction/README.md

 You can check the format of the data and see an example usage, and apply to your own datasets.
 For more details of the usage, each method (MW, fair SDP-based PCA, std_PCA, etc.) has documentation of usage in corresponding .py files, including what to expect as an input and output.
 The *Notations* subsection also gives a quick explanation of variable names and keywords.

+### Papers

+The original paper at NeurIPS can be found at https://papers.nips.cc/paper/9652-multi-criteria-dimensionality-reduction-with-applications-to-fairness.
+The arXiv version is at https://arxiv.org/abs/1902.11281v2.

+Additional heuristics are included later in a subsection in my thesis: https://www.uthaipon.com/files/U-Tantipongpipat-phd-thesis-final.pdf

 ### Contact
 If you have any question, feel free to reach me at [my username] [at] gmail dot com.